adr/madr/docs/examples.md

 ## Decision Outcome

-Chosen option: "Plain JUnit5", because comes out best (see below).
+Chosen option: "Plain JUnit5", because comes out best (see "Pros and Cons of the Options" below).

 ### Consequences